SegersIan/knowledge-base/career/index.md

 * Make a list of projects, feedback from (former) co-workers, efforts, initiatives or roles you were a part of.
 * Write for each list item what you did, how it went, what impact it had, what side effects and positives.
 Consider adding any "lessons learned".
+    * Don't forget about your [Brag Document](#brag-document--work-log) which would be your natural place to go.
 * Now ask yourself for each list item "What skills did I apply to make this happen?".
 * Now you have a "skill inventory" and examples of where you applied all of these skills.
 * Now go through each skill in your skill inventory and write down, following the STAR method, an example of how you applied this skill.
 Note that you now can take the examples of previous steps, and you just need to rephrase them into the STAR template.